Department of Sport and Exercise Science

 - Faculty: Faculty of Science

-Accredited Sport and Exercise Scientist (Research) with the British Association of Sport and Exercise Sciences (BASES)
+Professional member of the British Association of Sport & Exercise Sciences (BASES)

 Member of the European Respiratory Society